 Time to light the lanterns and feast on mooncakes – Mid-Autumn Festival is here!
 Learn more about this traditional festival that's all about family, togetherness and dazzling displays of light.

-In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore (FYI – this year it lands on Tuesday 21 September)!
+In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore (FYI – this year it lands on Saturday 10th September)!
 There are so many perks to living in a multicultural city – we love celebrating all the cultural events that make the local calendar so lively.
-Sure, we’re fairly clued up on all things Chinese New Year, dazzling Deepavali and the big Hari Raya Aidilfitri festivities.
+Sure, we’re fairly clued up on all things Chinese New Year, dazzling Deepavali, and the big Hari Raya Aidilfitri festivities.
 But how about the story behind Mid-Autumn Festival?
 Read on to find out about this colourful cultural experience…

 … but wait!